Authentic French Tarte Tatin Recipe (Classic Upside-Down Apple Tart)

 Step-by-Step Method

-- In a heavy-bottomed pan, combine 110g (3.9 oz) granulated sugar and 20g (0.7 oz) water.
+2. In a heavy-bottomed pan, combine 110g (3.9 oz) granulated sugar and 20g (0.7 oz) water.
 Heat over medium heat without stirring.
-Once the sugar completely melts, gently swirl the pan until it turns a light amber color.
+Once the sugar has completely melted, gently swirl the pan until it turns a light amber color.
 Lower the heat and continue cooking until it reaches a medium amber hue.
-Turn off the heat, add the butter, and stir until it forms a thick toffee caramel..
+Turn off the heat, add the butter, and stir until it forms a thick toffee caramel.

-- Add apples and lemon juice.
-The caramel may harden at first but will melt as it heats.
-Stir gently to coat all the apples.
+3. Add the apples and lemon juice.
+The caramel may harden at first but will melt again as it heats.
+Stir gently to coat all the apples evenly.

-- When the caramel melts completely, reduce to medium-low heat and simmer for about 20–25 minutes until the apples soften and the liquid thickens and reduces.
+4. Once the caramel has fully melted again, reduce to medium-low heat and simmer for about 20–25 minutes until the apples soften and the liquid thickens and reduces.

-- Cover the pan with foil and bake at 356°F (180°C) for 15 minutes.
+6. Cover the pan with foil and bake at 356°F (180°C) for 15 minutes.
 Remove the foil and continue baking for another 35 minutes.
-After baking, gently press the apples to flatten them.
-Chill completely for at least 3 hours or preferably overnight.
+After baking, gently press the apples to compact them slightly.
+Let cool completely, then chill for at least 3 hours or preferably overnight.

-- Wrap the dough in plastic wrap and chill at least 30 minutes.
+8. Wrap the dough in plastic wrap and chill for at least 30 minutes.

-- On a lightly floured surface, roll the dough to about 0.4 cm (approximately 1/8 inch) thick and cut into a 7-inch circle.
+9. On a lightly floured surface, roll the dough to about 0.4 cm (about 1/8 inch) thick and cut into a 7-inch circle.

-- To assemble, warm the baking pan briefly in hot water to loosen the caramel.
-Press the crust onto the apples, cover with a plate, flip, and unmold.
+11. To assemble, warm the baking pan briefly in hot water to loosen the caramel.
+Place a serving plate on top, flip carefully, and unmold.

 Watch the full how-to video: French Tarte Tatin Tutorial